idiap/facereclib/docs/experiments.rst

   .. code-block:: sh

-     $ bin/faceverify.py --database gbu --protocol Bad
+     $ bin/faceverify.py --database gbu --protocol Bad ...

-Some databases define several sets of testing setups.
+Some databases define several kinds of evaluation setups.
-For example, often two groups of images are defined, a so-called *development set* and an *evaluation set*.
+For example, often two groups of data are defined, a so-called *development set* and an *evaluation set*.
 The scores of the two groups will be concatenated into two files called **scores-dev** and **scores-eval**, which are located in the score directory (see above).
 In this case, by default only the development set is employed.
 To use both groups, just specify: